reviczky/northumbria/modules/governance/report.md

 \blank[line]

 All of the high and very high risks will be looked at to mitigate and through that downgrade to moderate or lower risk levels.
 As the final risk rating already takes the financial aspects into account, the question of the implementation of the risk treatment plan and the options for mitigating actions will be decided by senior management rather than the risk team.
-Success criteria and action plans are imoportant to define in order to close the risk findings. \par
+Success criteria and action plans are important to define in order to close the risk findings. \par

 The process for risk treatments is tracked via a risk index system, and operational risk managers \cite[sherwood2005enterprise] are assigned to each stream within the bank to track the agreed time-scale and to assess the justification over time and the controls in place that will have an effect on the identified risks.
 Change Management systems are used for the improvement steps that need to be implemented.
 The tendency is towards risks that are identified as regulatory findings and there is little room for strategic decisions to close those risks. \par